mintlift/JUNGOL/README.md

 ## Known Issues

 Performance on iPhone is somewhat erratic, sometimes it's ~20x slower and the phone heats up.
-This happens because the model could not be scheduled to run on the Neural Engine and everything ha
+This happens because the model could not be scheduled to run on the Neural Engine and everything happens in the CPU.
+We have not been able to determine the reasons for this p